 Another favorite thinking trap of mine is the “Thoughts are Reality” trap.
 This trap is based on the perception that your thoughts about something represent the objective reality of the situation.
 In fact, unless you are experiencing something directly in the present moment, your thoughts about it are just that, your thoughts.

-An example of this is reading about something that was reported in the newspaper, like the allegations brought against Judge Brett Kavanaugh during the Supreme Court confirmation hearings.
+An example of this is reading about something that was reported in the newspaper, like an allegations brought against a political figure during his House and Senate hearings.
 You read the story, got the “facts” about the alleged incident, and your mind created your thoughts about it.
 Your reality of the allegations is really your version of what your mind told you about it after you read the story.
 Your thoughts about the event are based on secondhand accounts of it as reported in the newspaper and your interpretation of this as it passed through the filters of your mind.